-At CPS, we are committed to the values of diversity, inclusion, and equity in all our endeavors.
+At CPS, we are committed to the values of diversity, equity, and inclusion, and equity in all of our endeavors.
 We practice cultural humility and continually aim to grow in our cultural self-awareness, knowledge, and skills.
 We understand that each person is unique and lives within a greater social context that influences their intersecting cultural identities and experience of power and oppression.
 As such, we are dedicated to providing culturally sensitive and tailored services that consider the whole person, including their intersecting cultural identities.

 At CPS, we value learning and recognize that multicultural self-awareness, knowledge, and skill development is a life-long endeavor.
-We are committed to providing and seeking out diversity and inclusion training for our staff and trainees to support personal and professional development and to aid in the provision of culturally sensitive mental health services.
+We are committed to providing and seeking out diversity and inclusion training for our staff and trainees to support personal and professional development and to aid in the provision of culturally attuned mental health services.
 As such, all CPS staff are Safe Zone trained and engage in regular diversity and inclusion professional development training throughout the year.

-Diversity and inclusion is integrated into all our services at CPS, including therapy.
+Diversity and inclusion is integrated into all our services at CPS, including counseling.
 We recognize people as cultural beings with unique backgrounds, experiences, relationships, and intersecting social identities.
-When providing clinical services, we consider the whole person including the cultural dimensions of one’s identity and related values, beliefs, and attitudes to support culturally sensitive treatment.
+When providing clinical services, we consider the whole person including the cultural dimensions of one’s identity and related values, beliefs, and attitudes to support culturally attuned treatment.
 We also consider the socio-cultural context that may be impacting or contributing to the concerns, goals, or challenges clients want to address.

-In addition to general cultural considerations as part of our clinical practice, clients may seek services at CPS to specifically address cultural concerns and we provide therapy on a wide range of topics that includes, but is not limited to: religion and spirituality, ability status, gender identity, sexual orientation, racial identity, socioeconomic status, discrimination, and cultural adjustment.
+In addition to general cultural considerations as part of our clinical practice, clients may seek services at CPS to specifically address cultural concerns and we provide therapy on a wide range of topics that includes, but is not limited to: religion and spirituality, ability, gender identity, sexual orientation, racial identity, socioeconomic status, discrimination, and cultural adjustment.

 Diversity & Inclusion initiatives